miracle2k/webassets/docs/script.rst

 Build a custom command line client
 ----------------------------------

-In most cases, you can simple wrap around the ``webassets.script.main`` function.
+In most cases, you can simply wrap around the ``webassets.script.main`` function.
 For example, the command provided by Flask-Assets looks like
 this: